-His current research and advocacy focuses on domestic and international efforts to reduce greenhouse gas emissions and promote climate change adaptation through pollution control, resource management, land use planning, and green finance.
+Michael Burger is the Executive Director of the Sabin Center for Climate Change Law.
+He oversees a dynamic team of attorneys working in eight program areas to combat climate change.
+His research and advocacy focus on legal strategies to reduce greenhouse gas emissions and promote climate change adaptation through pollution control, resource management, land use planning and green finance.

 Michael frequently collaborates with researchers across Columbia's Earth Institute, and with local and national environmental groups, government representatives, and international organizations.
 He is a widely published scholar, a frequent speaker at conferences and symposiums, and a regular source for media outlets, including The Washington Post, Newsweek, Time, Forbes, The Guardian, Bloomberg, and Vox.com.
 He has been featured on Science Friday and Living on Earth.